In small towns especially, envisioning the future requires the ability to see beyond barriers.

 1st place – Fastest Pie Maker & Largest Dough Stretch

-From what was once a vacant, shuttered building, Six Hundred now serves more than 100,000 unique customers each year and employs 38 full-time staff members.
+From what was once a vacant, shuttered building, Six Hundred now serves more than 100,000 unique customers each year and employs over 38 staff members.